 Work highlights

-- Served as lead IP litigation strategist to a global e-scooter manufacturing and distribution group, in IP and distribution disputes with its Chinese joint venture partner.
+- Served as the lead IP litigation strategist to a global e-scooter manufacturing and distribution group listed on the ASX in series of bet-the-business multi-party global IP and distribution disputes with its Chinese joint-venture partners and their investors in various EU, Southeast Asian and Central American jurisdictions.

 Gallant